KalaKit/KalaWindow/README.md

 ![Logo](logo.png)

-KalaWindow is a lightweight C++ 20 library for Windows that is used for rendering the window your program will be ran inside of and handling all of its input.
-It also comes with KalaCrashHandler for handy crash reports and KalaUtils for wrappers to commonly used functions and variables.
+KalaWindow is a lightweight C++ 20 library for Windows that is used for rendering the window your program will be ran inside of which creates its own OpenGL 3.3 context and uses a custom OpenGL function loader system.
+KalaWindow also has built in input support and includes KalaCrashHandler for handy crash reports.

 External libraries included in this library:
 	- magic_enum - enum-string operations (include\magic_enum)